Tastenkunst/cardano-dapp-connector-bridge/EternlDAppBrowser.md

 + Add an additional output to the BUY transactions

 For dApps there are no downsides to this concept.
-The fee can be clearly communicated to be an addition for using the Eternl DApp Store.
+The fee can be clearly communicated to be an addition for using the Eternl DApp Browser.
 Users are free to use the browser extension instead, if they want to avoid the comfort fee.

 DApps will see increased volume due to mobile traffic.
-Of course it's also completely optional for dApps to join the Eternl DApp Store.
+Of course it's also completely optional for dApps to join the Eternl DApp Browser.